Katalepsis Protocol

 After Phase 3 verification: Evaluate comprehension per gap type.

-If gap detected: Continue questioning within current category.
+If gap detected: Continue questioning within current entry point.

-If correct: Aspect summary — show probed vs unprobed gap types.
+If correct: emit continuation closure, then Aspect summary — show probed vs unprobed gap types.

 User selects "sufficient" → TaskUpdate completed, next pending task.